 • Writing newsletter columns, social media posts and emails to update community members of the goings on at the farm as well as public speaking at events

-Farm Educators are full-time positions and will work a flexible schedule depending on season and weather but will average around 45 hours a week.
+Farm Educators will work a flexible schedule depending on season and weather but will average around 45 hours a week.
 Most weeks Farm Educators will receive two consecutive days off.
 Weekend (Saturday- Sunday) work and “on-call” status will regularly be required.